 The foreward by Mahvash Parakand, one of the four lawyers for the “Yaran,” as a group of Bahá’í prisoners currently detained in Iranian prisons is called, provides a useful gloss on the poems, which helps the reader to locate Sabet’s poetry in its social context.
 And Bahiyyih Nakhjavani’s account of how the poems came to be published is as important to our understanding of the purpose and intention of the poet and the publishers in making these poems available to readers.

-Sabet’s volume of poems is a rare testimony to the struggle and the extraordinary courage of an ordinary person who is not a poet but who, in the course of an experience of unjust incarceration, has climbed to the mountain top, breathed the rarified air on those heights, and set down her experience in poetry.
+Sabet’s volume of poems is a rare testimony to the struggle and the extraordinary courage of an ordinary person who, in the course of an experience of unjust incarceration, has climbed to the mountain top, breathed the rarified air on those heights, and set down her experience in poetry.
 Mahvash Sabet should be applauded for sharing these brave poems and the translators for making them available in English.
 And Bahiyyih Nakhjvani should be praised for bringing her own art to the cause to which these poems draw attention by creating literary adaptations of the English translations of Sabet’s poems, adaptations that allow the reader to bear witness to the complex truth of Mahvash Sabet’s life in an Iranian prison.